GitSparTV/GitSparTV/lua-portfolio.md

 New language based on Lua, written in Lua and run on LuaJIT.

 The idea of the language is to bring static typing, templates, AOT compilation and evaluation, macros and metaprogramming.
-As the end result you get precompiled Lua chunk.
+As the end result, you get a precompiled Lua chunk.

 <details>
   <summary>Example:</summary>